nzhagen/bibulous/README.rst

 The project website, with complete documentation, can be found at ``http://nzhagen.github.io/bibulous/``.
 The complete sourcecode for the project can be found at ``https://github.com/nzhagen/bibulous``.

+For any questions, the Bibulous project maintainer can be contacted at ``and.the.light.shattered@gmail.com``.

 Installation
 ============